razetime/limn/spec.md

 `⊡` is used to retrieve data.
 It takes an arrow string and retrieves the data traced by its path.
 The program cursor is not moved.
 All commands are ignored, and only strings/integers are parsed.

-<del>`⮺` is used for copying.
-It takes four integer arguments a, m and n, and copies an area of m x n
- characters to stack as a list of strings.
-Ignores direction.</del> (needs more changes and clarification)
+`⮺` is used for copying.
+It takes an arrow string, and moves to the place it indicates.
+Then it takes two integers, m and n, and copies an area of m x n characters to stack as a newline separated string.
+Ignores direction. (needs more changes and clarification)

 `🖉` is the main method for self-modification.
-It takes a string or integer, and prints it in the direction(s) specified by an arrow string.
+It takes a single line string or integer, and prints it in the direction(s) specified by an arrow string.
 This moves the program cursor.
 Eg: "3→4↑" prints 3 characters to the right and 4 characters upward.

 `⋒` is a conditional.
 Continues in the current direction for a truthy value, otherwise turns 90&deg; clockwise.